maddenc33/PyBer_Analysis/README.md

 There is a massive discrepency in driver counts between the three city types, as can be easily visualized above.

-Another visualization that may be useful is a pie chart representing percentage of total fares by city.
+Another visualization that may be useful would be two pie charts representing percentage of total fares by city type, and percentage of total rides by city type.
 Below is the code and outpu:

 ```python